About H.E. Bates

 Irene, to stand as a memory

-1925: December: A letter arrives (addressed to Miss Bates) from Cape Ltd, who want to publish his novel.
+1925: December: A letter arrives, addressed to Miss Bates, from Jonathan Cape Ltd, who want to publish his novel.

 1926: The Two Sisters is published.
-The novel receives good reviews and several of his short stories appear in newspapers and journals.
+His short stories begin to appear in newspapers and journals.

 Edward Garnett by Yvonne Gregory NPG

-But he is also an angry young man.
-Furious at the government’s response to the National Strike and social injustice he writes a seering (and very short) play about poverty, The Last Bread, published by The Labour Publishing Company.
+He is also an angry young man.
+Furious at the government’s response to the National Strike and social injustice he writes a seering (and very short) play about poverty, The Last Bread, which is published by The Labour Publishing Company.

-And another play called Loyalty about people who make a fuss about meeting royalty, which airs for four nights on the radio.
+And writes another play called Loyalty, about people who make a fuss about meeting royalty, which airs for four nights on the radio.

 He becomes known as 'H.E.'